 The explosive proliferation of marketing content makes it more difficult for B2B marketers to create content that will rise above the clutter.
 The DemandGen Report and Demand Metric surveys show that one way to address this challenge is to make your content more interactive.

 To manage customer interactions, companies started with call centers, then evolved to multi-channel contact centers.
 Next: The CX Center!
-This webinar will explore the strategies and technologies required to deliver truly differentiated experiences, using customer listening, agent assistance, and self-service powered by artificial intelligence (AI).
+Explore the strategies and technologies required to deliver truly differentiated experiences, using customer listening, agent assistance, and self-service powered by artificial intelligence (AI).